yagelhayun/logger/README.md

 ## Web Framework Usage

 This logger comes with full support for the `express` and `fastify` web frameworks.
-The configurations themselves are identical for both the frameworks, and here we'll uncover the use of the `express` handler.
+The configurations themselves are identical for both the frameworks, here we'll uncover the use of the `express` handler.

 ### Logs Middleware